atulkumar1907/Bootstrap-food-website/README.md

 ## Features
 - About Us: An overview of website
-- Feature: Featurng different kinds of products.
+- Feature: Featuring different kinds of products.
 - Testimonial: Showing the testimonials and review about the website.
 - Contact: A form to send me messages or inquiries.
 - Footer: Affiliations and social reach.